Snasci/hashnamingsystem/README.md

 Further, if websites analyze words on their own sites, we can build a symantic picture of the web at the routing level.
 This is simply creating an entry for the IPv6 address of the term and mapping all the sites that carry that term to this entry.
 This is complex and carries security considerations, however, it does provide a routable semantic view of the web.

+Notes On IPv4

+The address space in IPv4 is much smaller and collisions would increase.
+As such, probably best for internal networks.

+Notes On Loopback Addresses and Non-Routable Addresses

+If certain terms produce IP addresses in this region, then a secondary form of generating the address for the term must be used.